The nuclear trace of periodic vector-valued pseudo-differential operators with applications to index theory: Nuclear vector-valued periodic and discrete pseudo-differential operators

 \end{proof}

-Let us observe that \eqref{nucleartracemultiplier} suggest that we could extend the trace formula \eqref{nTraceformula1} to a similar expression where does not appear the basis $H.$ This will be useful, because we could show that, under certain conditions, the nuclear trace of a vector-valued pseudo-differential operator depends only on the nuclear trace of the values of its symbol.
+Let us observe that \eqref{nucleartracemultiplier} suggests that one can extend the trace formula \eqref{nTraceformula1} to a similar expression where does not appear the basis $H.$ This will be useful because we could show, under certain conditions, that the nuclear trace of a vector-valued pseudo-differential operator depends only on the nuclear trace of the values of its symbol.

-\section{Applications to index theory}
+\section{Applications to Index theory}